ArturoBarriga/federated-digital-twins-use-cases/Use_Case_2_Hierarchical_Federation/README.md

 tree-ml-model
 ```

-The following initialization containers run once and then exit with status `Exited (0)` after creating the digital twin shell and submodel structures:
+The following initialization containers run once and then exit with status `Exited (0)` after creating the DT shell and submodel structures:

 ```text
 trunk-init